tirmizee/Generate-Sequence-Monthly-Daily/README.md

 # Generate-Sequence-Monthly-Daily

-Example of creating a monthly and daily sequence
+Example of creating a monthly and daily sequence.
+No insert update and delete on table.

 ### Use